Nahapana: Defeat by Gautamiputra Satakarni

 A coin of Nahapana restruck by the Satavahana king Gautamiputra Satakarni.
 Nahapana's profile and coin legend are still clearly visible.

 Overstrikes of Nahapana's coins by the powerful Satavahana king Gautamiputra Satakarni have been found in a hoard at Jogalthambi, Nashik District.
-This suggests that Gautamiputra defeated Nahapana.The Nasik Cave No.3, inscription No.2 insription notes that Nahapana's 'Khakharata race' was rooted out, which means all his possible heirs might have been killed.
+This suggests that Gautamiputra defeated Nahapana.The Nasik Cave No.3, inscription No.2 inscription notes that Nahapana's 'Khakharata race' was rooted out, which means all his possible heirs might have been killed.

 Earlier scholars such as James Burgess have pointed out that Gautamiputra Satakarni and Nahapana were not necessarily contemporaries, since Satakarni mentions that the areas conquered by him were ruled by Ushavadata, rather than Nahapana.
 According to Burgess, there might have been an interval of as much as a century between the reigns of these two kings.
 However, most historians now agree that Gautamiputra and Nahapana were contemporaries, and that Gautamiputra defeated Nahapana.
 M. K. Dhavalikar dates this event to c.
 124 CE, which according to him, was the 18th regnal year of Gautamiputra.
 R.C.C.
 Fynes dates the event to sometime after 71 CE, in the same line, Shailendra Bhandare places the victory of Gautamiputra and the end of Nahapana's reign to the start of Saka era, 78 CE, in the year of Chashtana's ascension to the throne, and considers Gautamiputra's whole reign to ca. 60-85 CE.

 Nahapana was founder of one of the two major Saka Satrap dynasties in north-western India, the Kshaharatas ("Satraps"); the other dynasty included the one founded by Chashtana.

 Coin of Gautamiputra Yajna Satakarni struck over a drachm of Nahapana.
 Circa 167-196 CE.
 Ujjain symbol and three arched mountain symbol struck respectively on the obverse and reverse of a drachm of Nahapana.